Engineering subgap states in superconductors by the symmetry of altermagnetism

-\emph{Acknowledgements.}--- B.\ L.\ acknowledges financial support from the National Natural Science Foundation of China (project 12474049).
-P.M. and P.B. acknowledge support by the Spanish CM ``Talento Program'' project No.~2019-T1/IND-14088 and No.~2023-5A/IND-28927, the Agencia Estatal de Investigaci\'on project No.~PID2020-117992GA-I00 and No.~CNS2022-135950 and through the ``María de Maeztu'' Programme for Units of Excellence in R\&D (CEX2023-001316-M).
+\emph{Acknowledgements.}--- B.\ L.\ thanks F. M. Qu for useful discussions related to this work and acknowledges financial support from the National Natural Science Foundation of China (project 12474049) and Beijing National Laboratory for Condensed Matter Physics (2025BNLCMPKF011).
+P.M. and P.B. acknowledge support by the Spanish CM ``Talento Program'' project No.~2019-T1/IND-14088 and No.~2023-5A/IND-28927, the Agencia Estatal de Investigaci\'on project No.~PID2020-117992GA-I00, No.~PID2024-157821NB-I00 and No.~CNS2022-135950 and through the ``María de Maeztu'' Programme for Units of Excellence in R\&D (CEX2023-001316-M).
 J.\ C.\ acknowledges financial support from the Swedish Research Council (Vetenskapsr\aa det Grant No.~2021-04121) and the Carl Trygger’s Foundation (Grant No. 22: 2093).
 Y.\ T. \ acknowledges financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants Nos.
 23K17668, 24K00583, 24K00556, 24K00578, 25H00609 and 25H00613).
 Y.\ F.\ acknowledges financial support from the Sumitomo Foundation and numerical calculation support from Okayama University.